 The new provider training materials will be included with the credentialing application for PCPs, Specialists, Allied or other providers, and providers will attest to completing the new provider training when completing the credentialing application.
 Providers are advised that training must be completed within 10 business days of their Active Status Date.
-For more information, please see Policy 300-6030 - New Provider Training.
+As part of the new provider training materials, providers are notified of all member rights and responsibilities.
+For more information, please see Policy 300-6030 - New Provider Training and the member rights and responsibilities page on the Alliance website.